HOLYSHITBOY-HANDSOME/datn/README.md

 🌠 Members
 ---
+### This project was proudly developed by our team of students at FPT Polytechnic.
+Each member played an essential role in coding, designing, and building features for this game application.
+The avatars below represent our GitHub profiles — feel free to explore them to see more of our work!
 <p>
   <a href="https://github.com/jacksonks0104">
     <img src="https://avatars.githubusercontent.com/jacksonks0104" width="50" height="50" style="border-radius:50%; object-fit:cover; margin: 0 12px; box-shadow: 0 0 5px rgba(0,0,0,0.15);" />